4CCM115a Sequences and Series

 Credit level: 4 Credit Value: 15

-Mathematics with Management and Finance BSc First Year
+Mathematics with Management and Finance BSc (or with a Year Abroad)

 | Type||Weight||Marking Model|

 For students who fail the module at the first attempt, reassessment will be based entirely on the written exam.